spryker/spryker-docs/docs/dg/dev/code-contribution-guide.md

 ---

-We welcome all variety of contributions, from issues to pull requests.
-Because pull requests reflect the changes and the context, we verify and ship these faster.
+We welcome all varieties of contributions, from issues to pull requests (PRs).
+Because PRs reflect the changes and the context, we verify and ship these faster.
 Therefore, *pull requests are the preferred method of contribution*.

 ## Licenses